adityakkpk/React-v19-BasicToAdv/TanStackQuery/Readme.md

 * Wrap your application with a QueryClientProvider and pass a QueryClient instance as prop.

 * **QueryClient :** It is the core part of the react-query library.
 It manages all the caching, background fetching, data synchronization, and state management related to the query.
 It provides a centralized store for managing and caching asynchronous data in your application.

+## Data Fetching in React-Query

+* **useQuery() :** useQuery() hook is used to fetch data in TanStack-Query.
+It takes an object as input.

+* *queryKey* : It is one of the keys of the object that passed in the useQuery() hook.
+It is typically an array of string that uniquely identifies a query.
+It allows React Query to determine if the data in the cache is associated with a particular request.

+It is used to cache data with a specific key and refetch or update data when certain dependencies changes.